 The Mosel is easy to reach and easy to navigate.
 The closest major airport is Frankfurt, which is about 1.5 hours from the the city of Koblenz.
 Other nearby cities are Cologne, Bonn and Luxembourg City.

 Like most regions in Western Europe, the Mosel Valley is well connected by train.
 We used a Rail Europe train pass and arrived via Strasbourg, France.
 On our departure, we took the train from Bullay to Paris via Luxembourg City, passing dozens of cute villages and picturesque countryside.

 You can also jump on a river boat and hop from village to village.
 You can either start in Koblenz and head south to Trier, or vice versa.

 The DB train that connects Bullay to Trier via the Mosel River Valley.

 Life moves slower in the German countryside.
 Most accommodations will be at boutique hotels, guest houses and Bed & Breakfasts.

 When searching for accommodations in small German towns and villages, look for signs that say “Zimmer”, which means “room” in English.
 Often times the guesthouses look unassuming and nothing like a hotel or hostel, so don’t be alarmed if you don’t see big signs that scream “Hotel”.

-We have always felt very welcome in the Mosel, particularly in the smaller, less touristy villages like Reil and Zell.
-Most Germans can speak a little bit of English, enough for basic communication, and are always happy to help.
-Don’t be shy, say hi!
+We have always felt welcome in the Mosel, particularly in the smaller, less touristy villages like Reil and Zell.
+Most Germans speak a little bit of English, enough for basic communication, and are always happy to help.

-Share your favorite destination below and tell us what makes it so special.
+Share your favorite destination below and tell us why you like it.